 This bill amends existing law to provide a proportional property tax exemption for honorably discharged veterans with a service-connected permanent disability, starting at a minimum disability rating of 10 percent.
 The exemption is calculated based on the percentage of disability, with a cap of $10,000 for those with less than 100 percent disability.
-However, veterans deemed unemployable due to their service-connected disabilities will receive a full 100 percent exemption, aligning with the current provisions for those with a 100 percent disability rating.
+However, veterans deemed unemployable due to their service-connected disabilities will receive a full 100 percent exemption, aligning with the current provisions for veterans with a 100 percent disability rating.
 The bill also removes specific medical conditions from eligibility criteria, allowing any service-connected disability recognized by the United States Department of Veterans' Affairs to qualify for the exemption.

 Statutes affected: Introduced: 54:4-3.30